yugabyte/yugabyte-db/docs/content/preview/develop/common-patterns/keyvalue.md

 type: indexpage
 ---

 In the key-value data model, each key is associated with one and only one value.
-YugabyteDB internally stores data as a collection of key-value pairs and hence automatically excels as a key-value store.
-Being distributed by design, YugabyteDB naturally acts as a distributed key-value store.
-YugabyteDB inherently provides consistency of data because of RAFT replication, which is typically not guaranteed by other key-value stores.

-## Functionality

-Key-Value stores expose three basic APIs:
+Key-value stores expose three basic APIs:

 - `GET` to fetch the value of a key (for example, `GET('name')`)
 - `SET` to store the value of a key (for example, `PUT('name', 'yugabyte')`)
 - `DEL` to delete a key and its value (for example, `DEL('name')`)

 With these three simple functionalities, key-value stores have carved themselves a niche in modern infrastructure because of their speed and simplicity.

+YugabyteDB provides several advantages when used as a key-value store:

+- YugabyteDB internally [stores data](../../../architecture/docdb/persistence/) as a collection of key-value pairs and therefore automatically excels as a key-value store.
+- Being [distributed by design](../../../architecture/docdb-replication/), YugabyteDB also naturally acts as a distributed key-value store.
+- YugabyteDB inherently provides consistency of data because of RAFT replication, which is typically not guaranteed by other key-value stores.

 ## Setup